In Virginia, simple assault is a misdemeanor crime.

 Assault with a gun is a Class 1 misdemeanor.
 But let’s break it down to further depth.

 Brandishing is an assault by showing a firearm.
-For one to be convicted with brandishing, the government will have to prove that the accused pointed a gun to the victim in a way that induced fear in the mind of the alleged victim.
+For one to be convicted of brandishing, the government must prove that the accused pointed a gun at the victim to induce fear in the mind of the alleged victim.

 A defense to brandishing is exercising justifiable self-defense.